 This subsection evaluates the performance of \textbf{BCD-PE} and \textbf{BCGD-PE} in a controlled grid-world setup with a known model, providing insights into the theoretical convergence guarantees from Theorems \ref{thm::bcd_convergence} and \ref{thm::bcgd_convergence}.
-The environment is a $5 \times 5$ grid designed to illustrate the challenges of finite-horizon MDPs.
-The agent can move in four directions (up, right, left, down) or stay in the same cell.
-The time horizon is fixed at $H=5$ steps, with rewards of $1$ placed in each corner of the grid (see Fig. \ref{fig::grid_setup}-a).
+The environment is a $5 \times 5$ grid which illustrates the challenges of finite-horizon MDPs.
+The agent moves in four directions (up, right, left, down) or stays in the same cell.
+The horizon is $H=5$ steps, with rewards of $1$ placed in each corner (see Fig. \ref{fig::grid_setup}-a).
 The dynamics are deterministic.
-In an infinite-horizon scenario, all actions in all states have equal value because any corner can be reached without time constraints, and there is no penalty for movement (Fig. \ref{fig::grid_setup}-b).
-In contrast, the finite-horizon setting often prioritizes movements toward corners that are reachable within the remaining steps (Figs. \ref{fig::grid_setup}-c and \ref{fig::grid_setup}-d).
+If the horizon is infinite, all state-action pairs have equal value because any corner can be reached without time constraints, and there is no penalty for movement (Fig. \ref{fig::grid_setup}-b).
+In contrast, the finite-horizon setting prioritizes movements toward corners that are reachable within the remaining steps (Figs. \ref{fig::grid_setup}-c and \ref{fig::grid_setup}-d).

 \textbf{Empirical Low-Rankness.} We empirically verified the low-rank structure of the tensor representing the VFs, a 4-dimensional tensor with two dimensions for the state space, one for the action space, and one for time.
 The tensor size is $5 \times 5 \times 5 \times 5$ with 625 parameters and a maximum possible rank of $K_\text{max} = 125$.
 The optimal VFs were computed by solving the BEqs via policy iteration, and the tensor was then approximated using PARAFAC decomposition for various ranks.
 Approximation performance was measured using the Normalized Frobenius Error (NFE), defined as $\mathrm{NFE} = ||\hat \tenbQ - \tenbQ||_F / ||\tenbQ||_F$.
 As shown in Fig.~\ref{fig::low_rank}, $\mathrm{NFE}$ decreases sharply with increasing rank, indicating that most of the energy is captured by the first few factors.
 With a rank of $20$, the tensor achieves a negligible $\mathrm{NFE}$, closely approximating the optimal VFs and demonstrating the effectiveness of low-rank approximations.
 These results align with \cite{rozada2024tensor}, which also report low-rank structures in VFs of classical infinite-horizon MDPs when organized as tensors.